Berwick Rangers Football Club is a unique club in being the only English based club to have played in the senior ranks of Scottish football.

-In 1954 the club moved into “New” Shielfield Park, a stone’s through from their old ground and built entirely by their supporters.
-The club’s ambitions gained momentum and the demise of the C Division gave the Wee Rangers a step up to the second tier of the Scottish League in 1955/56.
+In 1954 the club moved into “New” Shielfield Park, a stone’s throw from their old ground and built entirely by their supporters.
+The club’s ambitions gained momentum and the demise of the C Division gave the Wee Rangers a step up to the second tier of the Scottish Football League in season 1955/56.

-In 1963/64 the club reached the semi-final of the League Cup only to be beaten 3-1 by Rangers.
-A team with which they were soon to become renowned.
-In late 1964 Rangers tabled a motion that the league be reorganised which would have resulted in five clubs, including Berwick Rangers, being expelled from the league.
+In season 1963/64, the club reached the semi-final of the League Cup only to be beaten 3-1 by Rangers at Hampden Park, a team they were soon to become renowned with.
+In late 1964 Rangers tabled a motion that the league be reorganised which would have resulted in five clubs, including Berwick Rangers, being expelled from the Scottish Football League.
 The motion was successfully fought through the courts and the Rangers of Berwick exacted their revenge on 28th January 1967 when they defeated the Glasgow Rangers 1-0 in the first round of the Scottish Cup, a feat still regarded by many as the greatest ever Scottish Cup shock.